Best bicycle insurance, including what you need to know and how to compare

 The best bicycle insurance can also protect you and all your kit on race days, compensate for cancellations or illnesses, travelling abroad, and even replace like for like - a must have when owning an expensive bike.

-Having personally had my first much loved road race bike written off by the low hanging obstruction Vs roof-rack method, this level of holistic cover from the best bicycle insurance companies is much appreciated.
+Having personally had my first much-loved road race bike written off using the low-hanging obstruction vs. roof-rack method, I appreciate this level of holistic cover from the best bicycle insurance companies.

-Thankfully my story had a happy ending, I gained a replacement team bike that became my longtermer, but the cost of the damaged rack, roof of the car and fixing the overhanging neighbours porch was a pretty big one for the car driver.
+Thankfully, my story had a happy ending.
+I gained a replacement team bike that became my longertermer, but the cost of the damaged rack, the roof of the car, and fixing the overhanging neighbour's porch was a pretty big hit for the car drivers insurance policy.

-The best bicycle insurance companies will give you an quote calculated on personal circumstances, the bikes you are riding and the sort of riding you'll be doing.
+The best bicycle insurance companies will give you a quote based on your personal circumstances, the bikes you ride, and the type of riding you'll be doing.

-This means that if you are unfortunate enough to need to make a claim, the true value of your bike, kit and out of pocket expenses will be reflected, unlike most home insurance policies that will have a nominal pay-out just for the bike.
+This means that if you are unfortunate enough to need to make a claim, the true value of your bike, kit, and out-of-pocket expenses will be reflected, unlike most home insurance policies, which have a nominal payout just for the bike, often significantly less than the cost of replacing like for like.

-I'd learnt the hard way to ensure I had disclosed all details to the insurance company though.
-A year before I had a re-fracture of my clavicle while out on a training camp in Spain.
-I'd forgotten to mention that I'd previously broken my collarbone, when taking out the cover.
+Sadly, I'd learned the hard way that failing to disclose all medical details to a previous insurance company left me with a very expensive invoice to settle alone.
+I'd fractured my clavicle while out on a training camp in Spain and simply forgotten to mention that I'd previously broken my collarbone when taking out the cover.

-Unfortunately I didn't get a penny back from the hospital fees or early flight home.
-I'm also thankful to this day that I decided to return to the UK for surgery, rather than having it there and then in Spain assuming I'd be covered by insurance, as that would have put the debt to several thousands rather than hundreds of pounds.
+That time I didn't get a penny back from the hospital fees or early flight home.
+I'm also thankful for this day that I decided to return to the UK for surgery, rather than having it there and then in Spain, assuming I'd be covered by insurance.

-In general bicycle specific policies will offer hefty discounts, such as 50 per cent, on additional bikes on the policy, or a multiple bike cover option, so it can work out more cost effective if you have a large bicycle collection.
+In general, bicycle-specific policies offer great discounts, such as 50 percent on additional bikes or a multiple bike cover option, which can make them more cost-effective if you have a large bicycle collection.

-Like home insurance, even the best bicycle insurance will require good theft prevention precautions are in place, but will probably cover the bikes in more locations, such as in a car or place of work.
+Like home insurance, even the best bicycle insurance requires good theft prevention precautions and, if in the UK, a Sold Secure rated bike lock.
+However, it will probably cover bikes in more locations, such as a car or place of work.
 Some specific bicycle insurance will cover individual components, such as wheels, and also allow you to claim for clothing and accessories.

 Home insurance policies

-One of the easiest ways to ensure you have bike protection is to tack it on to your home insurance, as it keeps everything neatly in one policy.
+One of the easiest ways to ensure bike protection is to add it to your home insurance, as this keeps everything neatly in one policy.

-Many home insurance policies will provide some basic bicycle cover, it's likely to have a maximum claim per item, which can be as low as £500, which wouldn't get you far if replacing one of the best road bikes.
+Many home insurance policies will provide some basic bicycle cover.
+However, they will likely have a maximum claim per item, which can be as low as £500.
+This wouldn't get you far if you were replacing one of the best road bikes.

-The excess may be higher than other household items, and, if you do have more than one bike, you may find there's a total claim value maximum on all bikes.
-So check for policy extension options that allow you to insure you bikes for closer to the true value.
+The excess may be higher than for other household items, and if you have more than one bike, you may find that the total claim value is the maximum for all bikes.
+So check for policy extension options that allow you to insure your bikes for closer to their true value.

 Many also don't cover your bike while it's away from home or when someone else is using it, so you may find yourself out of pocket if it goes missing at the train station.
-Again, you many find there are additional policy add on's that will cover you for these areas, but you will have to pay a extra, so worth doing a price comparison against a bicycle specific insurance policy.
+Again, you may find that there are additional policy add-ons that will cover you for these areas, but you will have to pay extra.
+So, it's worth doing a price comparison against a bicycle-specific insurance policy.

 Another important policy area to check for on home insurance is exactly what's covered by accidental damage and you should also check if it extends to your bike, either in the home or when riding.